apache/spark/docs/running-on-mesos.md

   <td>(none)</td>
   <td>
     Set the secret with which Spark framework will use to authenticate with Mesos.
 Used, for example, when authenticating with the registry.
-You can also specify this via the environment variable `SPARK_MESOS_SECRET`
+You can also specify this via the environment variable `SPARK_MESOS_SECRET`.
   </td>
 </tr>
 <tr>